I don’t eat pork. But sometimes, when situations call for it, I break this rule and get my share of swine sustenance every now and then.

 I was really young when my mom converted to a certain religion that bans pork diet.
 Years later, even when mama has stopped going to church, we still don’t eat pork at home.

 Visiting friends’ houses when I was younger was particularly stressful.
 Upon learning that I couldn’t eat kare-kare or crispy pata, my friends’ parents would quickly concoct a no-pork meal that usually involved Ligo sardines or Argentina corned beef.
 I never had bacon, isaw or sisig until much later in life.

 I used to be very strict about this rule not because I was scared I would go to hell but because I was used to it.
 No ham, no lechon.
-The turning point, however, was during an event for a school club or an “org” as how we would call it back in college.
-It was an initiation of sorts where new members had to go through challenges before being officially inducted as an org member.
+The turning point, however, was during an event for a writing organization that I joined back in college.
+It was an initiation of sorts where new members had to go through challenges before being officially inducted as official members.

-B, a member of the org and a friend I met through blogging, asked me if I had any diet restrictions.
+B, a member of the org and a friend that I met through blogging, asked me if I had any dietary restrictions.
 I told him I don’t eat pork for religious reasons.
 He said okay, he would take note of it.
-He also mentioned in passing that this no-pork rule does not go by Karl Marx’s dialectic materialism.
-To B, there was no material or objective basis for my diet preference; religion or biblical verses did not count as a concrete, rational justification to not eat pork.
+He also mentioned in passing that this no-pork rule does not really adhere to Karl Marx’s idea of dialectic materialism.
+To B, there was no material or objective basis for my diet preference; religion or biblical verses do not count as a concrete, rational justification to not eat pork.

 But just this Tuesday, after a two-hour photo walk around Rundle Park, my friend E and I went to Shanghai 456, a Chinese restaurant here in Edmonton.
 I wanted to try their xiao long bao, a pork steamed bun that’s supposedly the best in the city.
 And true enough, it was probably the only meal made with pork that I would be willing to eat again.
 I also tried the beef dumpling but did not like it as much as the pork one.